 A fiercely loyal one-club midfielder for Nottingham Forest whose career was defined by resilience in the face of brutal injuries.

-Chris Cohen's story is one of unwavering commitment and heartbreaking physical setbacks.
-A talented, combative central midfielder, he joined Nottingham Forest in 2007 and quickly became the team's heartbeat, known for his relentless energy and leadership.
-Just as he was hitting his peak, a series of three major knee injuries—each requiring reconstruction—robbed him of nearly four consecutive seasons.
-His relentless comebacks earned him immense respect, and he eventually captained the side, embodying the club's spirit.
-After over 300 appearances across a decade, he retired as a player and seamlessly moved into coaching, taking his intelligence and determination to the touchline.
-For Forest fans, he remains a symbol of perseverance, a player whose value was measured in grit as much as skill.
+Chris Cohen made over 300 appearances for Nottingham Forest after joining in 2007.
+The English central midfielder, born in 1987, became the team's heartbeat through relentless energy and leadership.
+Three major knee injuries—each requiring reconstruction—robbed him of nearly four consecutive seasons.
+He mounted repeated comebacks, eventually captaining the side.
+After retiring as a player, he moved into coaching, bringing his intelligence and determination to the touchline.
+For Forest fans, he remains a symbol of perseverance, a player measured in grit as much as skill.

 1981–1996